zaf/tf-libvirt/Readme.md

-Provision Debian based VMs using Terraform
+## Provision Debian based VMs using Terraform

-Create a `user.tfvars` file containing you user details (name, password, SSH key) Define the number, the hardware specs and the network config of the VMs in `variables.tf`
+Create a `user.tfvars` file containing you user details (name, password, SSH key).

+Define the number, the hardware specs and the network config of the VMs in `variables.tf`